nomilous/notice/spec/notice/README.md

 * Do some stuff and call `next()` when done.
 * Possibly make ammendments to the capsule.
 * The capsule does not continue to the next middleware until `next()` is called.
-* Intentionally not calling next is OK - it means you don't want the message to continue further.
+* Intentionally not calling next is OK - it means you don't want the capsule to continue further.
 * Future versions may require calling next.cancel() to facilitate pipeline metrics and bottleneck detection.
 * **Unintentionally not calling next is BAD**